dottjt/refactor-me/READMEME.md

 - Decided not to use Object-oriented patterns (classes, services etc.) in favour for more functional patterns.
 In my opinion it produces cleaner code.
 - Optimised the codebase around searchability.
 I believe this is important and it reduces the mental overloading of writing code.
 - General use of `export` instead of `export default` in order to maintain explicit relations.
+- I really like using GraphQL, especially from the perspective of the client, but it was clear that this was a rest API.

 ## If I Had More Time